Drake's Account Of Being Tested For The Coronavirus Will Make You Want To Stay Indoors

 The rapper has reportedly been in self-isolation in Toronto since being exposed to the virus when hanging out with NBA player Kevin Durant in Los Angeles earlier this month.
 Durant was one of the four Brooklyn Nets players to have tested positive for COVID-19.

-As of Wednesday, President Donald Trump and Canadian Prime Minister Justin Trudeau have agreed to eliminate any non-essential travel between the two countries that isn't trade-related.
+As of Wednesday, Prime Minister Justin Trudeau and U.S. President Donald Trump have agreed to eliminate any non-essential travel between the two countries that isn't trade-related.
 So, despite the fact that Drake doesn’t have COVID-19, he’ll likely be tucked away in Toronto for the time being.

 Let’s just hope he doesn’t ruin any more beauty items in the meantime.